I joined the

 whereby in the limit of the large number of

 colors one can reduce the volume of the theory to

-Flavo(u)r Lattice Averaging Group (link below).
+Flavo(u)r Lattice Averaging Group (link below),

-I am an editor of JHEP.
+and am an editor of JHEP.

 Professor of Physics

 Department of Physics, University of Washington